Chapter 14 : Progression

 Mandy greeted someone walking through the portrait hole and went off to chat with her, so I talked with Remus and Lily a bit longer and then wandered around mingling, until I found Sirius, who was sitting with his legs up on a table, his chair leaning back at a precarious angle.
 He had something in his hand and was prodding it with his wand, making it click.

-“Shouldn’t you be up there in the center of attention with James, making a fool of yourself like always?”
+“Shouldn’t you be up there in the centre of attention with James, making a fool of yourself like always?”
 I asked him.

 He ignored my question and put the object into his pocket.
 “We haven’t seen you for a while!
 Has Mr. Prefect replaced us?”
 He put his hands behind his head and leaned his chair back even more.
 If he fell all the way backward, I would do nothing but laugh at him.